An object ownership means the permission to delete it.

 You can remove a histogram from a directory by using

 SetDirectory(nullptr).
-Once a histogram is removed from the directory, it will not be deleted when the directory is closed.
-You have to delete the histogram once you have finished with it.
+Once a histogram is removed from the directory, it will not be deleted when the directory is deleted.
+Instead, you have to delete the histogram yourself to prevent memory leaks.